Co-design – deciding together

-When you use a co-design method, decision making is shared equally throughout the process - everyone taking part has an equal level of power.
-This method consists of people with the relevant skills and experience coming together to create a tangible ‘product’* such as training materials, information booklets, a new service, organisational policies, and service specifications.
+In co-design, people with the relevant skills and experience come together to create a product, like training materials, information booklets, a new service, organisational policies, or service specifications.

-In this method, people who participate in the co-design do get involved in the delivery of the 'product'.
-This method works well when delivery needs to remain the responsibility of the organisation.
+In this method, people who participate in the co-design get involved in delivering the product.
+This method works well when delivery needs to stay the responsibility of the organisation.

-*The term product has been used to describe the written or creative work a co-design group produces.
-We have used this term as the result is defined by the group.
+We've used the term product to describe the written or creative work a co-design group produces.
+We've used this term because the result is defined by the group.